thesardorbroo/oneid-keycloak-idp/README.md

 Click the `oneid` button.

-### :partying_face: Congratulate you, you have Keycloak app which is integrated to OneID.uz
+### :partying_face: I congratulate you, you have Keycloak app which is integrated to OneID.uz